-The non-consolidated subsidiaries were excluded from the scope of consolidation because they are small in size, and its accounts, such as total assets, net sales, net income (for the Company's equity interest) and retained earnings (for the Company's equity interest), have no significant effects on the Company's consolidated financial statements.
+The non-consolidated subsidiaries were excluded from the scope of consolidation because they are small in size, and its accounts, such as total assets, net sales, net income and retained earnings have no significant effects on the Company's consolidated financial statements.

-- 2. Application of the equity method - (1) Number of affiliates which are subject to application 17 in total of the equity method
+- 2. Application of the equity method

+- (1) Number of affiliates which are subject to application

+of the equity method

+Name of principal company

+Nantong COSCO KHI Ship Engineering Co.,

+Ltd.